jafaryor/knowledge-base/Python/readme.md

 ```

 ### Pandas
 `Pandas` is a high-level data manipulation tool developed by Wes McKinney.
-It is built on the Numpy package and its key data structure is called the DataFrame.
-DataFrames allow you to store and manipulate tabular data in rows of observations and columns of variables.
+It is built on the Numpy package and its key data structure is called the `DataFrame`. `DataFrame`s allow you to store and manipulate tabular data in rows of observations and columns of variables.

-There are several ways to create a DataFrame.
+There are several ways to create a `DataFrame`.
 One way way is to use a dictionary.
 For example:
 ```python
 dict = {
         "country": ["Brazil", "Russia", "India", "China", "South Africa"],